 The City of Grove City is a member of the Regional Income Tax Agency (RITA).
-The RITA deadline for 2019 taxes is midnight, Wednesday, July 15.
+The RITA deadline to submit 2020 taxes is Thursday, April 15.

 Follow the links below to access General Tax Information, Tax Forms, Tax Ordinances, and Rules & Regulations: